-Overtime, the Mosque underwent various upgrades and in 1993, an annex building housing a multi-purpose auditorium was added.
+Over time, the Mosque underwent various upgrades and in 1993, an annexe building housing a multi-purpose auditorium was added.
 This provided the infrastructure to further propagate the teachings of Islam as a religion and a way of life.
 More recently, a space has been created where the homeless, regardless of their faith, can seek temporary refuge.
-The mosque also provides a myriad of community services and organizes numerous social/cultural activities.
+The mosque also provides a myriad of community services and organises numerous social and cultural activities.

 It plays hosts to many visiting dignitaries and religious scholars and welcomes a steady stream of locals and tourists every day, many of them non-Muslims.
 To communicate more effectively with non-English speaking visitors, some staff members have even taken up foreign languages.

 In keeping with times, further upgrades were introduced progressively.
-These included installation of a glass lift for the elderly, mobile charging points, free WIFI, solar panels and state-of-the-art water saving taps for ablution (an essential practice for Muslims before the performing of prayers) for the worshippers.
+This included the installation of a glass lift for the elderly, mobile-charging points, free Wi-Fi, solar panels and state-of-the-art water-saving taps for ablution (an essential practice for Muslims before the performing of prayers) for worshippers.
 These enhancements earned Masjid Sultan an ISO 9001:2015, the first mosque to get the certification.
 Restrictions to group gatherings during COVID19 further underscore the progressiveness of the Mosque where calls to prayers are made online.